Gislingegård: History

+18th century

 Gislingegaard was founded by Peder Benzon on 30 April 1730 from two farms in the village of Gislinge.
 He later almost doubled it in size.

 Benzon kept Gislingegård until his death in 1735.
 The estate was then sold by his heirs to county manager Jacob Jørgensen.
 It than changed hands a number of times until it was acquired by Erik Svitzer in 1771.
-He implemented the agricultural reforms of the time and expanded the sairy.
+He implemented the agricultural reforms of the time and expanded the dairy.
 The main building was destroyed by fire in 1773 and later rebuilt at a new location further to the south.

+19th century

-The value of the estate dropped significantly during the agricultural crisis from 1713 to 1830.
+The value of the estate dropped significantly during the agricultural crisis from 1813 to 1830.

 Baron Frederik Løvenskiold acquired Gislingegård in 1845.
 He leased it out and sold some of the tenant farms to the tenant farmers.

+2+th century

 Udstykningsforening For Sjælland og Fyns Stifter purchased Gislingegaard in 1915.
 Some of the land was used for the establishment of nine new smallholdings.
-The rest of the estate was sold toa farmer named Christoffersen later that same year.
+The rest of the estate was sold to a farmer named Christoffersen later that same year.